cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/sockets.md

 # Sockets

-The [HVRSocket](xref:HurricaneVR.Framework.Core.Grabbers.HVRSocket) component is useful for snapping objects into place for building things like inventories.
+The [HVRSocket](xref:HurricaneVR.Framework.Core.Grabbers.HVRSocket) component is useful for snapping objects into place permnanently or for building Saints and Sinners style inventories.

 - Sockets require a subclass of [HVRSocketFilter](xref:HurricaneVR.Framework.Core.Sockets.HVRSocketFilter) that will determine if a grabbable object is allowed.
   - Multiple socket filters can be applied to a socket.